WERC-FM: Alternative rock and talk

 Politician Gary Palmer in-studio at WERC-FM in 2020.

 On December 2, 2006, Clear Channel surprised Birmingham radio listeners by ending urban gospel music on WENN-FM.
 The new format was alternative rock.
 This came less than one week after WRAX, by then at 100.5 FM, dropped modern rock to become the market's first FM sports radio station.
 The WENN-FM call letters were retired on September 18, 2008.
 The new call sign was WVVB, as "105.5 The Vulcan", a tribute to a well-known landmark in Birmingham: The Vulcan Statue.

 WVVB changed formats on July 6, 2009, to become a simulcast of the news-talk format of WERC, then at 960 AM.
 This was the second incarnation of WERC-FM in Birmingham.
 From 1972 until 1977, the WERC-FM call letters were assigned to 106.9 FM.
 The simulcast with 960 AM ended in January 2011, when that frequency changed formats and became an active rock station.
 It revived the "Vulcan" branding and, on February 15, the WVVB call letters.
 At that point, the talk format aired solely on WERC-FM.
 On June 23, 2011, WERC-FM resumed simulcasting on 960 AM.
 The AM station resumed the WERC call sign on July 14, 2011.

 Programming

 Weekdays begin with a local news and interview show, Alabama's Morning News with JT and Leah.
-The rest of the weekday schedule is nationally syndicated shows, largely from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+The rest of the weekday schedule is nationally syndicated shows, largely from co-owned Premiere Networks.

-On weekends, WERC-AM-FM air mostly specialty shows on money, health, gardening, home repair and travel, some of which are paid brokered programming.
-Syndicated weekend shows include The Weekend with Michael Brown, Travel with Rudy Maxa, Sunday Night Live with Bill Cunningham and At Home with Gary Sullivan.
-Most hours begin with an update from Fox News Radio.
-WERC-AM-FM have a news and weather sharing agreement with WBRC-TV Channel 6, at one time co-owned with 960 AM.